What's Dye Migration?

 I'm not applying to polyester, but I can still see the shirt color through the transfer.
 What happened?

 Dye migration is not to be confused with an opacity issue, which can occur when applying Fashion for Lights (which does not have a white backer) to a darker garment.
+You also may have the fabric of the shirt come through when using our Vintage transfers, which are designed to be a "hot-split" type transfer that leaves the print feeling well-worn.

 What other options do I have?